 Students explore how they connect and interact with natural, managed and built environments, and with people in different social groups within their social networks and wider communities.
 They consider how these connections and interactions within systems play an important role in promoting, supporting and sustaining the health and well-being of individuals, the community and the environment as a whole, now and into the future.
 Students develop an understanding of their potential to contribute to sustainable patterns of living.
 They will develop their world view by exploring concepts of diversity, social justice and consumerism as these relate to the promotion and maintenance outdoor recreation activities.
-Through outdoor experiences, students are provided with opportunities to develop a connection in and with local environments and to gain an appreciation of the interdependence of the health of people and that of environments.
+Through outdoor experiences, students are provided with opportunities to develop a connection in and with local environments.
 Through participation in Outdoor Recreation, students develop a deeper understanding of the relationship between the health and wellbeing of the individual, community, and the environment.